Don't miss the opportunity to get a head start!

 Deciding to Disclose

-Choosing to disclose the existence of a disability is a topic some students may wish to discuss informally with their Disability Support Coordinator.
-The Disability Support Coordinator will treat such conversations confidentially to the maximum extent possible.
+Choosing to disclose the existence of a disability is a topic some students may wish to discuss informally with their Access Coordinator.
+The Access Coordinator will treat such conversations confidentially to the maximum extent possible.
 A student will not be considered to have self-identified a disability until the student has specifically expressed a desire to do so.

 Arrangements for Accommodations

-Our Disability Support Coordinators will consider a wide variety of factors, including the nature of the disability and its effect on the student, the documentation provided, evidence of past accommodations that the student has received, and other relevant facts.
-If accommodations are to be provided, students should meet with the Disability Support Coordinator to review the information included in their personal accommodation letter which lists the student’s in-class accommodations.
+Our Access Coordinators will consider a wide variety of factors, including the nature of the disability and its effect on the student, the documentation provided, evidence of past accommodations that the student has received, and other relevant facts.
+If accommodations are to be provided, students should meet with the Access Coordinator to review the information included in their personal accommodation letter which lists the student’s in-class accommodations.
 After you submit your documentation to the Center for Excellence in Teaching and Learning, we will review your paperwork within 2 weeks.

 The Center for Excellence in Teaching and Learning offers a variety of services for undergraduate and graduate students with disabilities in Arts, Sciences and Engineering.
 These services may include, but are not limited to: